Skip to main content

 Context is the value of a handoff.
 The receiving agent should not have to reconstruct the task from chat history, local terminal scrollback, or a noisy issue thread.

-ForkFlux separates context into three related parts:
+ForkFlux separates context into four related parts:

 PartTypePurpose